Koli people: Portuguese India

-The Kolis of Maharashtra served manned the Portuguese Indian navy.
-Kolis were most important for Portuguese Indian king because in wartime, Kolis often fought with their own boat and gallivats.
-Portuguese Indian king was not in good condition but he built two warships specially for Kolis to fight against pirates and other Marine power.
+The Kolis of Maharashtra served in the Portuguese Indian navy.
+Kolis were most important for the Portuguese Indian rulers because in wartime, Kolis often fought with their own boats and gallivats.
+Despite their difficult financial state, the Portuguese rulers built two warships especially for Kolis to fight against pirates and other marine threats.

 Princely States

-The Princely State of Baroda enlisted eight to ten thousands of Koli soldiers in his army.

-The Kotwals of the royal palace of Bhavnagar, Morvi and Rajkot princely states were Talpada Kolis of Radhavanaj village of Kheda district.
+The Princely State of Baroda enlisted eight to ten thousand Koli soldiers in their army.
+The Kotwals of the royal palaces of Bhavnagar, Morvi, and Rajkot princely states were Talpada Kolis of Radhavanaj village of the Kheda district.

 Classification

-The Koli community classified as Other Backward Class by Government of India in the Indian States of Gujarat, Karnataka, Maharashtra and Uttar Pradesh, but Tokre Koli, Malhar Koli and Mahadev Kolis are listed as Scheduled Tribe by State Government of Maharashtra.

-The Government of India classified the Koli community as Scheduled Caste in the 2001 census for the states of Himachal Pradesh, Delhi, Madhya Pradesh and Rajasthan.
+The Koli community has been classified as an Other Backward Class community by the Government of India in the Indian States of Gujarat, Karnataka, Maharashtra and Uttar Pradesh.
+However, Tokre Koli, Malhar Koli, and Mahadev Kolis are listed as Scheduled Tribe by the State Government of Maharashtra.
+The Government of India classified the Koli community as Scheduled Caste in the 2011 census for the states of Himachal Pradesh, Delhi, Madhya Pradesh and Rajasthan.